will-rowe/will-rowe.github.io/teaching-materials/_posts/2017-04-20-LIFE708-workshop3-variation.markdown

 So we have found a variant in a gene that is known to confer nalidixic acid resistance if mutated.
 We are fairly sure this is responsible for the observed phenotype in our isolate of *S. sonnei* but we need to perform some more checks before reporting this variant.
 Write the bases of our suspect gyrA gene to a fasta file (we did this last workshop) and let's do some checks.

+> Make sure you save the fasta file with a sensible name (eg. gyrAvariant.fasta) and save it do your **desktop** (the docker file permissions mean you can't save it to your MOUNTED-VOLUME-LIFE708...)

+REFERENCE SEQUENCE
+SELECT BASE RANGE OF VCF AND WRITE TO PSEUDO (right click - write to fasta)

 * Use the CARD [resistance gene identifier](https://card.mcmaster.ca/analyze/rgi) (RGI) to see if our *gyrA* variant is known to cause resistance

 > What else could you do to check the effect of the variant we have found?